smartninja/gae-login-boilerplate/README.md

 ## Localhost issues

 Logging in might not work sometimes on localhost due to the datastore lag.
 The app still works on a server.

+## Deployment

+- `gcloud init` (always use a new configuration and create a new project - unless you created one on Cloud Console before)
+- `gcloud app create --region=europe-west` (this creates a new GAE app within the Google Cloud project)
+- `gcloud app deploy app.yaml cron.yaml index.yaml queue.yaml --version main` (this uploads all the necessary yaml files and names the version "main")
+- `gcloud app browse` (this opens up the app URL in your browser)